ITensor/website/docs/book/itensor_factorizing.md

 $$
 with U and V having the property @@U^\dagger U = 1@@ and @@V^\dagger V = 1@@.
-The matrix S is diagonal and has real, non-negative entries known as the singular values.
-The  SVD can be computed for arbitrary, rectangular matrices.
-It also leads to a controlled approximation, where the error due to discarding columns of U and V is small if the corresponding singular values are small.
+The matrix S is diagonal and has real, non-negative entries known as the singular values, which are typically ordered from largest to smallest.
+The SVD is well-defined for any matrix, including rectangular matrices.
+It also leads to a controlled approximation, where the error due to discarding columns of U and V is small if the corresponding singular values discarded are small.
-For more background reading on the SVD, see our [[SVD tutorial article|tutorials/SVD]].
+For more background reading on the SVD, see our [[SVD article|tutorials/SVD]].

-To compute the SVD of an ITensor, you only need to think about which indices are the "row" indices (thinking of the ITensor as a matrix), with the rest assumed to be the "column" indices.
+To compute the SVD of an ITensor, you only need to specify which indices are (collectively) the "row" indices (thinking of the ITensor as a matrix), with the rest assumed to be the "column" indices.

 Say we have an ITensor with indices i,j, and k